zero-ones-given/zero-ones-simulated/README.md

 You can load saved positions from [configuration.json](configuration.json) by pressing `ctrl + o` or `cmd + o`.
 When running from the Unity editor you can press `ctrl + shif + o` instead to prevent the editor from stealing the keypress.

+On MacOS when using the pre built binaries App Translocation may prevent loading or saving the configuration.
+This is also why the configuration file was moved inside the .app folder.
+You can still edit it by right clicking the .app and selecting Show Package Contents.

 ## Reading the video stream
 The video stream can be read by any client that supports MJPEG.
 For example in Python you could do this with OpenCV:
 ```